inaimathi/cl-notebook/README.md

 # Do not use this yet.
 Seriously.
 ######Just walk away for a little while 'till I get it running properly.

-### What's `cl-notebook`?

-An in-browser editor for my own idiosyncratic use editing/presentation/etc use.
-Maybe it'll be useful to you too, but I wouldn't hold my breath.

 ### TODO
 ##### Bugs
 - System hangs forever if you send it into an infinite loop (duh).
 It should time out eventually, and send some notification of the fact.
 	- Should it?
 Are there situations where you'd legitimately want to run an infinite loop in cl-notebook?
 How would you handle that?
-	- Alternative to timing out: run queries in a separate thread (they'll be async anyhow) and give the user a keybinding to kill the current computation
+	- Alternative to timing out: run evaluation in a separate thread (they'll be async anyhow) and give the user a keybinding to kill the current computation
 	- You'll need to somehow notify all front-ends that there's still a pending computation, and when one has been killed.

 ##### Features (not necessarily in priority order)